DAGWorks-Inc/burr/docs/concepts/actions.rst

 Actions have two primary responsibilities:

-1. Compute a result from the state
+1. ``run`` -- compute a result
-2. Update the state with the result
+2. ``update`` -- modify the state

-We call (1) a ``Function`` and (2) a ``Reducer`` (similar to Redux).
-The ``run`` method is the function and the ``update`` method is the reducer.
-The `run` method should return a dictionary of the result and the ``update`` method should return the updated state.
+The ``run`` method should return a dictionary of the result and the ``update`` method should return the updated state.
 They declare their dependencies so the framework knows *which* state variables they read and write.
 This allows the framework to optimize the execution of the workflow.

-In the case of a function-based action, the function returns both at the same time.
+We call (1) a ``Function`` and (2) a ``Reducer`` (similar to `Redux <https://redux.js.org/>`_, if you're familiar with frontend UI technology).

+There are two APIs for defining actions: class-based and function-based.
+They are largely equivalent, but differ in use.

+- use the function-based API when you want to write something quick and terse that reads from a fixed set of state variables
+- use the class-based API when you want to leverage inheritance or parameterize the action in more powerful ways

 -------------------
 Class-based actions
 -------------------

-You can define an action by implementing the `Action` class:
+You can define an action by implementing the ``Action`` class:

 .. code-block:: python